Hrishi-Salitri/Skin-Disease-Classification/README.md

 # SkinDiseaseClassification
 This repository hosts a Streamlit application developed as part of the Advanced Machine Learning course at UT Austin.

+Group Members:
+Hrishi Salitri
+Jaime Wang
+Manasa Maganti
+Marifer Martinez-Garcia
+Mykyta Zavhorodko

 The application is designed to classify seven distinct skin disease categories, showcasing the practical application of machine learning techniques in healthcare.
 It is hosted on the following URL: https://skindiseaseclassification-aml-g18.streamlit.app/